nathanaeljames/coding_interview/README.md

 # Instructions

-Given the data in `events.json` and `users.json`, build a script that displays available times for a given set of users.
-For example, your script might be executed like this:
+Given the data in `events.json` and `users.json`, you can find the available meeting times for a given set of users using the following syntax:

 ```
-python availability.py Maggie,Joe,Jordan
+python3 availability.py Maggie,Joe,Jordan
 ```

-and would output something like this:
+which would output something like this:

 ```
 2021-07-05 13:30 - 16:00